Cancer Ward: Overview

 The plot focuses on a group of patients as they undergo crude and frightening treatment in a squalid hospital.
 Writer and literary critic Jeffrey Meyers writes that the novel is the "most complete and accurate fictional account of the nature of disease and its relation to love.
 It describes the characteristics of cancer; the physical, psychological, and moral effects on the victim; the conditions of the hospital; the relations of patients and doctors; the terrifying treatments; the possibility of death."
 Kostoglotov's central question is what life is worth, and how we know if we pay too much for it.

 The novel is partly-autobiographical.
-Like Solzhenitsyn, Kostoglotov is a former soldier and GULAG prisoner in hospital for cancer treatment from internal perpetual exile in Kazakhstann.
+Like Solzhenitsyn, Kostoglotov is a former soldier and GULAG prisoner in a hospital for cancer treatment from internal perpetual exile in Kazakhstan.
 In a chapter called “The Root From Issyk-Kul,” Kostoglotov’s doctor discovers a vial of dark fluid in his bedside table, prompting Kostoglotov to explain the contents are an extract of a root used by natural healers in Russia to cure cancer.
 Solzhenitsyn ingested the same root extract before his cancer went into remission.
 Kostoglotov is depicted as born in Leningrad, Solzhenitsyn was born in Kislovodsk.

 Bureaucrats and the nature of power in Stalin's State are represented by Pavel Nikolayevich Rusanov, a "personnel officer," bully, and informer.
 The corrupt power of Stalin's regime is shown through his dual desires to be a "worker", and achieve a "special pension."
 He is discomfited by signs of a political thaw, and fears a rehabilitated man he denounced 18 years ago (to obtain the whole apartment they shared) will seek revenge.
 He praises his arrogant daughter, but severely criticizes his son for showing stirrings of humanity.
 After he is discharged, he believes he is cured, but the staff privately give him less than a year to live; his cancer cannot be rooted any more than the corruption of the 'apparatchik' class to which he belongs.
-At the end, Rusanov's wife drops rubbish from her car window, symbolising the carelessness with which the State treated the country.
-The clinic staff frequently mislead the patients about the severity of their disease, and often discharge patients they cannot help, so the number of dead patients is kept to a minimum.
+At the end, Rusanov's wife drops rubbish from her car window, symbolizing the carelessness with which the State treated the country.
+The clinic staff frequently mislead the patients about the severity of their disease and often discharge patients they cannot help, so the number of dead patients is kept to a minimum.

-Some local landmarks of Tashkent are mentioned in the novel, such as the trolleyline and Chorsu Bazaar.
+Some local landmarks of Tashkent are mentioned in the novel, such as the trolley line and Chorsu Bazaar.
 The zoo Kostoglotov visits is now a soccer field near Mirabad Amusement Park.